Vizzuality/gefc-api/README.md

 Remember to add to your credentials:

     api_valid_jwt: { generated rails api_jwt:generate }
-*Right now this one is only used in the specs but I would like to keep it in the credentials until we agree with the FE about how are we going to authenticate because I have seen that api-key is saved in the .env in otp, but for me makes more sense not saving it at all and rely in deconding the token to authenticate.*
+*Right now this one is only used in the specs but I would like to keep it in the credentials until we agree with the FE about how are we going to authenticate because I have seen that api-key is saved in the .env in otp, but for me makes more sense not saving it at all and rely in decoding the token to authenticate.*

     devise_secret_key: { generated with rails secret }